Explore the Trees of Filoli

 Filoli’s 200 Irish yews provide structure to the Garden and frame impressive vistas.
 They grow naturally in a column shape, which the horticulturalists enhance through regular pruning.
 Planted by the Bourns in the 1920s, the yews were grown from cuttings collected at Muckross Estate in Ireland, where William and Agnes Bourn’s daughter Maud lived.

-Look how they’ve grown: Maud’s daughter stood tall next to a newly planted yew in 1921 (left), but they towered over a gardener in 1956 when the yews had matured (right).
-Most are now kept at around 15-20 feet tall.
+Agnes in 1918 stands with newly planted yews alongside her son-in-law and grandson (left), but they towered over a gardener in 1956 when the yews had matured (right).
+Most are now kept at 15-20 feet tall.

 7. Weeping Higan Cherry